Categories

 Inspiration

 In the parking lot, Kiran just took off after a round of intros.
 He was the fittest in our group and said, “We should start early so that we can finish early.”
 He was worried that we might all end up sitting on the lovely park benches, eating the food we brought and converting this trip into a family picnic!
 The two families in the group did stop at the benches, and since they had kids, we didn’t know if they wanted to hike.
-Rakesh and I followed Kiran, and off we went without knowing what trail we were on.
+Raghav and I followed Kiran, and off we went without knowing what trail we were on.

 The crowd slowly thinned out as we progressed.